donggwanlee3/inmuebles24_web_scraper/README.md

 # Inmuebles24 Web Scraper

 This repository contains a web scraper built to collect data on real estate properties from the Inmuebles24 website (Mexico).
-The data is then processed and stored in /data folder, and uploaded to an AWS S3 bucket.
+The data is then processed and stored in the `/data` folder, and uploaded to an AWS S3 bucket.

 ## Features
-- **Data Collection:** Scrapes all the properties data on Inmuebles24website, achieving approximately 95% data accuracy.
+- **Data Collection:** Scrapes all the properties data on the Inmuebles24 website, achieving approximately 95% data accuracy.
 - **Data Processing:** Converts CSV data into Parquet and GeoParquet formats for efficient storage and retrieval.
 - **AWS Integration:** Uploads processed data to an Amazon S3 bucket.